 I will discuss this in greater detail in the following, but I will argue now that the client is not buying concrete and wood and metal...she is buying safety, security, status, and esteem.

 If it were just a case of summing up the hard costs of the project and adding an overhead factor to the result to get the price of the structure, our business lives would be a lot easier.
 But humans are not made that way.
-Our emotions get involved, especially in a purchase so basic as shelter.
+Our emotions get involved, especially in a purchase so emotionally loaded as shelter.

 The problem is that you cannot look inside the client and measure the value of these emotional responses.